SquareSR/Testing-Red-Classic/advanced.md

 - Delay using Safari Carbos until inside mansion

 Getting the PPUP is presented as the standard strategy in this route.
-- With 14+ ATK DV skipping the PPUP saves ~1.1 seconds
+- With 14+ ATK DV skipping the PPUP saves ~1.1 seconds (assuming you menu optimally)
 - With 14+ ATK and 5 SPD, skipping PPUP allows us to easily use all three carbos inside mansion, which saves more time over the alternative.

+In general reset under 5 ATK DV on Brock, unless you have a good start and good SPD DV.

 ### Glossary